-As celebrations for the Trans-Canada Highway’s 50th anniversary take place this year, don’t overlook the route’s northern B.C. stretch…Highway 16.
+While celebrations for the Trans-Canada Highway’s 50th anniversary were a big event in 2012, and the highway still gets most of the attention, don’t overlook the Trans-Canada’s northern B.C. stretch…Highway 16.
 Also known as the Yellowhead Highway, Highway 16 travels from B.C., to Alberta, Saskatchewan and Manitoba, and was designated part of the Trans-Canada Highway system in 1970.

 In B.C., the route covers about 1,300 kilometres from Masset in Haida Gwaii, to Mount Robson near the Alberta border, through forests, mountains and alpine meadows, and alongside glacial-green rivers.
 Along the way, there is an incredible variety of natural and cultural wonders.
 So, cast your mind (or wheels) northward to one of B.C.’s less travelled roadways and enjoy the ride.